Tag: We the People

 Aware that they would soon lift their self-imposed veil of secrecy and present the finished document to the rest of the nation, they referred the entire document to the Committee of Style.
 The Committee of Style was charged with organizing the articles and polishing the language to impart the Constitution with a consistent voice commensurate with its status as the foundation of the United States government.

 Perhaps the most iconic edit proposed by the Committee of Style appears in the first line of the Preamble to the Constitution.
-While earlier drafts listed each state individually, the Preamble presented to the Convention on September 12 began succinctly “We the People of the United States.”… [ Read all ]
+While earlier drafts listed each state individually, the Preamble presented to the … [ Read all ]